equinox-project/equinox-js/docs/docs/reactions/conrete-stores.md

   groupName: "MessageNotifications",
   // the checkpointer maintains checkpoints on per category per group basis checkpoints,
-  // Your handler will receive a list of events for a given stream handler,
-  // Once we've processed all events in the store, how long should we wait before requesting a new batch?
+  // Once we've processed all events in the store, how long should we wait
-  // In this case we want close to real time so will poll after 100ms
+  // before requesting a new batch?
+In this case we want close to real time so
+  // will poll after 100ms
   tailSleepIntervalMs: 100,
-  // How many streams are we OK to process concurrently?
-  maxConcurrentStreams: 10,
-  // How many batches can be pre-loaded beyond what's been completed (checkpointing is always sequential in order of age)
-  maxReadAhead: 3,
+  sink,
 })

 const ctrl = new AbortController()